Rights Denied to D.C. Residents

 Like many Virginians and Marylanders, many Washingtonians work for the federal government.
 But many others do not.
 The residents of Washington, DC are engaged in a wide variety of careers, from

-the food industry to IT, music, tourism, law, healthcare, education (a large number of local universities in particular) and many other jobs that are found in any major city.
-(The US Census ranked
+the food industry to IT, music, tourism, law, healthcare, education (a large number of local universities) and many other jobs that are found in any major city.
+(The US Census ranked the District of

-the District of Columbia as the twenty-third largest American city in 2013, just behind Denver and just ahead of Boston.)
+Columbia as the twentieth largest American city in 2017, just behind Denver and just ahead of Boston.)

-Having no voting representation in either the US House of Representatives or US Senate makes residents of Washington, DC the only taxpaying "citizens" in the United States who have no voice in the laws that Congress makes.
+Having no voting representation in either the US House of Representatives or US Senate makes residents of Washington, DC the only taxpaying "citizens" in the United States who have no voice in the making of our federal laws.
 This includes a variety of federal laws which have been implemented in Washington, DC alone.
-Some in Congress have called Washington, DC a "laboratory" for new laws, relishing in their ability to test policies in a place where the people cannot say no. It is time to move beyond this era and apply the same rules of democracy here that are applied in the rest of America.
+Some in Congress have called Washington, DC a "laboratory" for new laws, relishing in their ability to test policies in a place where the people cannot say no. It is time to move forward and apply the same rules of democracy here that operate in the rest of America.